Getting Started at Southeast Community College

 Waitlisting a Course

-When a course section reaches its maximum capacity, it is possible for students to add themselves to a waitlist via WebAdvisor for Students on The Hub.
+When a course section reaches its maximum capacity, it is possible for students to add themselves to a waitlist via Self-Service on The Hub.

 Students must have a current email address on file at Southeast Community College before adding themselves to a waitlist.
-To verify the email address is accurate, go to WebAdvisor for Students on The Hub and from the main menu, select: WebAdvisor for Students->User Account->Address Change.
-Email addresses are listed at the bottom of the page.
-If the address is incorrect, make the necessary changes and click->Submit.
-Corrections are sent directly to the Registration and Records Office, however, they are not immediately seen on WebAdvisor.
+To verify the email address is accurate, go to Self-Service on The Hub and select: the User Profile option under the User Options in the left-hand navigation menu or by clicking on your username in the upper right-hand corner.
+Review the personal email addresses listed, make necessary changes, and click->Update Email.
+Corrections are sent directly to the Registration & Records Office and are viewable online.

-Students can add or remove themselves from a course waitlist through WebAdvisor.
-After selecting a class which is full, on the registration screen select Action->Waitlist->Submit.
+Students can add or remove themselves from a course waitlist through Self-Service.
+After selecting a class that is full, on the Plan Your Degree and Schedule Your Courses screen click the Waitlist button.
 Note: Students cannot waitlist themselves for classes if any of the following conditions apply:

 - The student is currently registered for another section of the class; students cannot waitlist themselves for multiple sections of the same course.